xLSTM Scaling Laws: Competitive Performance with Linear Time-Complexity: Accounting: Parameters, Cache Sizes, FLOPs, Memory Operations

 In this section, we count the FLOPs for the mLSTM and the Transformer model architecture.
 For each model architecture we count the sequence length dependent FLOPs for the sequence mix layer first, i.e. the mLSTM cell (\ref{app:acc_flops_mlstm_cell}) and the Self-Attention layer (\ref{app:acc_flops_attention}), and then combine them with the FLOPs of the other layers in the model architecture to obtain the total FLOPs for the mLSTM (\ref{app:acc_flops_mlstm_model}) and the Transformer model (\ref{app:acc_flops_transformer_model}).

 We do not drop subleading terms and set also count FLOPs for all operations equally, i.e. $F_\text{OP} = 1$.
 We also count the FLOPs for the normalization layers with $F_\text{norm} = 3$ (we assume the factor of 3 because we have mean, variance and division operations).
 The skip connection FLOPs are counted with $F_\text{skip} = 1$, or if neglected with $F_\text{skip} = 0$.
+Following our training configuration, we use the chunkwise-parallel formulation with chunk size $L=64$ and $F_{\text{causal}} = 0.5$ for the FLOP counts and scaling laws in the main text.